josherrickson/stata-mixed/stata_markdown/04-generalized-linear-mixed-models.md

 ^#^^#^ Poisson Mixed Model

 Poisson mixed models can be run with the `mepoisson` command.
 A `meqrpoisson` command exists and has benefits just like `meqrlogit`, but again, is an outdated command.
-If overdispersion is an issue, `menbreg` exists for negative binomial regression.
+If over-dispersion is an issue, `menbreg` exists for negative binomial regression.

 ^#^^#^ Ordinal Logistic Regression